tubsproject/devonian/README.md

 Inspired by [the Cambria Project](https://github.com/inkandswitch/cambria-project), Devonian drops the DSL approach and adds a focus on mapping between not just differences in schema, but also differences in primary key assignment between two Systems of Record.

+*Identifier Maps are the Vector Clocks of Data Portability.*

 ## How it works
 The core is in DevonianLens which is very simple: it links corresponding database tables on different systems of record (e.g. bridging a Slack channel with a Matrix room, copying over messages from one to the other), and calls a 'left to right' translation function when a change happens on the left, then add the result on the right.
 So far only additions have been implemented; updates and deletions coming soon:
 ```ts